Opetushallitus/opiskelijavalinnat-utils/java-properties/README.md

 * Backend override properties can be loaded from files with command line.
 These will override values loaded with code
   * `-Doph-properties=file1.properties,file2.properties` - for properties (url. and front. filtering is applied to get front properties)
   * `-Doph-front=file3.properties,file4.properties` - for front only properties
-* Easily redirect urls.
+* Easily modify base urls.
 URL resolving looks for "*service*.baseUrl" and "baseUrl" to resolve the whole url: "*suoritusrekisteri*.info"
   * `-Dsuoritusrekisteri.baseUrl=https://testserver/suoritusrekisteri` - for suoritusrekisteri urls
   * `-DbaseUrl=https://testserver/suoritusrekisteri` - for all urls
 * Debug-mode for showing how application works: `-DOphProperties.debug=true`